 - Where is Rocko?
-Find Rock County Fair mascot "Rocko" daily, snap a selfie and show the picture to the Fair Museum volunteer.

-- Pinterest- Create your favorite DIY that you have pinned on your Pinterest board.
-Bring it to the fair on Thursday.

-- Pies in the Pavilion-Make a delicious pie from new or old recipes, enter for a chance to be in the pie auction.
+Find Rock County Fair mascot "Rocko" daily, snap a selfie and show the picture to the Fair Museum volunteer. - Pinterest Create your favorite DIY that you have pinned on your Pinterest board.
+Bring it to the fair on Thursday. - Pies in the Pavilion-Make a delicious pie from new or old recipes, enter for a chance to be in the pie auction. - Photography Contest-Take photos in Rock County and parade your talent the week of the fair. - Wisconsin County Fair Cheesy Beer Bread Bash-Bake a Cheesy Beer Bread with yeast, local craft beer and pair it with your regional legend-dairy cheese.

-- Photography

-Contest- Take photos

-in Rock County and

-parade your talent the

-week of the fair.

-- Cream of the Crop cheesecake